 What caregivers can do: Understand various arrangements for using trained attendants.
-See what suits the patient and family situation.
-Explain the patient’s care to the attendant.
+See what suits the person with dementia and your family situation.
+Explain the required care to the attendant.
 Set up your home for the attendant’s presence.
 Take safety measures.
 Supervise attendants and use them effectively.
 Handle their absence and other problems.

-Many families feel they need a good attendant once the patient needs more attention and the care work gets tiring.
+Many families feel they need a good attendant once the dementia person needs more attention and the care work gets tiring.
 They look for ayahs, maids, servants who can be trained, attendants hired from agencies, etc.

 But it is difficult to get good attendants.
 The few available attendants do not understand dementia, or are unreliable.
 Families also face problems trying to arrange their home to use attendants effectively.

 - See whether you need to consider trained attendants.

 - Explain the required care to the attendant.

 - Summing it up….

 In the initial years, persons with dementia are active and need only some help.
 They need more help when they start having problems doing normal tasks.
 They may make harmful mistakes.
 They may leave the gas stove on and let food burn.
 They may forget to eat, miss their medicines, or wander.

 The person’s decline is often gradual.
 Families usually realize that persons with dementia need more attention and care only after facing some major problem.
 A typical incident is that the person wanders or has an accident.

 Some questions to help you think whether you need an attendant: